Hervé Renard: France women

-In March 2023, Renard was linked with the job as coach of France women's national football team following the dismissal of Corinne Diacre.
+In March 2023, Renard was linked with the job as coach of the France women's national football team following the dismissal of Corinne Diacre.
 On 29 March, the Saudi Arabian Football Federation accepted Renard's resignation, in order to begin his tenure as coach of the France women's team.
 On 30 March, Renard officially became the manager of France's women's national team, succeeding Diacre with a contract lasted until August 2024.
 He was tasked with preparing the team for the 2023 FIFA Women's World Cup amid player changes and conflicts, particularly with management.

 Renard became the first coach to manage teams in two different senior World Cups in the same year, and the second manager to have coached at both the men's and women's World Cups after Englishman John Herdman.

 On 29 July 2023, he became the first coach to win a match in both the men's and women's World Cups after France defeated Brazil in the group stage.
 However, France were eliminated on penalties in the quarter-finals, losing to Australia.

 In January 2024, the Ivory Coast men's team attempted to temporarily hire Renard for the delayed 2024 AFCON tournament, which was rejected by the French Football Federation.

 It was announced that Renard would leave his role after the 2024 Summer Olympics, being succeeded by assistant Laurent Bonadei.

 Return to Saudi Arabia

 On 26 October 2024, Renard was reappointed as head coach of Saudi Arabia, after the sacking of Roberto Mancini during the 2026 FIFA World Cup qualification.
 A year later, on 14 October, he guided the national team to secure qualification for the 2026 FIFA World Cup, finishing at the top of their group in the qualification fourth round after a goalless draw with Iraq.
+He was sacked on 17 April 2026, before the tournament began.

+Tunisia

+On 16 June 2026, Renard was appointed head coach of the Tunisia national football team following the dismissal of Sabri Lamouchi, whose tenure ended after a 5–1 defeat to Sweden in Tunisia's opening Group F match at the 2026 FIFA World Cup in Monterrey, Mexico.
+His first game in charge on 20 June, which was also the 1,000th in the World Cup, was a 4–0 defeat against Japan, and resulted in Tunisia's elimination from the tournament.
+Two days later, on 22 June, he confirmed his intention to step down once the final group-stage match against the Netherlands in the United States has concluded.
+On 4 July 2026, Renard announced his resignation as head coach after a brief 18-day tenure.

+Return to Ivory Coast

+In August 2026, Renard returned as manager of Ivory Coast.